agtcooke/agtcooke/wsl/README.md

 `editor.sh` separates all parameters (`$@`) from the last parameter (the thing to edit), `wslpath`'s the last parameter, and carries on.

+## `ConEmu.xml`

+My config file for `Cmder`.
+As of right now it needs to be manually copied to %APPDATA%.

 ## `setup.sh`

 A maybe pointless attempt at automating setup of these things.